 If you don’t have a 3D printer just yet, I’d definitely get one that uses the 1.75mm filament.

-A few specialised filaments in the 3D printing industry aren’t actually available in the 3mm size, but in recent times the gap is definitely narrowing.
+A few specialized filaments in the 3D printing industry aren’t actually available in the 3mm size, but in recent times the gap is certainly narrowing.
 It used to be the other way round.